TheDukeDK/smallstep-ca-k8s/README.md

 You, **OBVIOUSLY**, would not use this demo repo as is.
 The certs and passwords are plain text and are the ones generated when I created this.

+Also there is a some hardcoded things like the host in the ingress, CA url, etc.

+Again it is a **personal** demo for understanding.

 # The Pieces

 * Step Certificates(`step-certificates`): Smallsteps Certificate Authority(CA) running in